 EARLY CHILDHOOD PARTNERSHIP AT E.P.
 TODD ELEM.
 SCHOOL, DISTRICT SEVEN (Dr. Kela Goodman)

 The USC Upstate Early Childhood Program has a partnership with EP Todd Elementary in Spartanburg District Seven.
 EP Todd is a 4K-8 Elementary.
 In Fall 2016, the school participated in a memorandum of understanding as part of the Council for the Accreditation of Educator Preparation process.
 The principal and the clinical instructor discussed preservice student placements, inservice teacher certification requirements, and literacy practices we know to be effective.
 To reciprocate the service of placing our students within 4-6 classrooms each semester, USC Upstate students in the Early Childhood Program serve as volunteers in their family nights.
 In the Spring of 2017, students served at Literacy Night at E.P.Todd Elementary.
 In the Fall of 2016, students served at the Fall Festival at E.P.Todd Elementary.

-In spring 2013, USC Upstate School of Education and Center for International Studies partnered with the School of Education and the University of Applied Sciences Magdeburg-Stendal to provide the first professor led international student teaching experience, International Student Teaching in Germany.
+In spring 2013, USC Upstate School of Education, Human Performance, and Health and Center for International Studies partnered with the School of Education and the University of Applied Sciences Magdeburg-Stendal to provide the first professor led international student teaching experience, International Student Teaching in Germany.
 From 2013 to present, the partnership provides all Education students this